 When you mark up your posts and pages with Article Schema, they help search engines better understand the correct headline, published date & primary image of your article, and how they should be used in the search results.
 This gives search engines an opportunity to include your articles in various search features, and your articles gain increased visibility over normal search results.

 In fact, all the articles in our Knowledge Base section and Rank Math Blog use Article Schema, and here is how our snippets appear in mobile search results with images.

-If your website uses AMP too, then your articles are also eligible to feature in enhanced search results like Carousel, Top Stories, etc., for relevant search queries on mobile devices, attracting users to click-through your results.
+If your website uses AMP too, your articles are also eligible to feature in enhanced search results like Carousel, Top Stories, etc., for relevant search queries on mobile devices, attracting users to click through your results.